blocknative/web3-onboard/packages/vue/README.md

 ## `useOnboard`

-The `useOnboard` function is the composable function that you will need to call; it raise an error if `init` hasn't been called yet, if `init` has been called it will return an object that can destructured to obtain the following reactive variables and functions:
+`useOnboard` must be used after the `init` function has been called - it will return an object that can be destructured to obtain the following reactive variables and functions:

 ### Example usage
 ```typescript